Sylvando

 Sylvando is voiced by Shai Matheson in English, and Masaya Onosaka in Japanese.
 Matheson was given creative freedom to interpret the character's speech during recording sessions, as the original Japanese version lacked voice acting.
 Sylvando's personality is intended to be a mixture of masculine and feminine traits, which remained unchanged during the development period of Dragon Quest XI.
 As the developers intended for Sylvando to be portrayed as a fully realized character, Matheson worked with the localization team to ensure his effeminate mannerisms are handled appropriately without an undue emphasis on common LGBT stereotypes.

 Sylvando has received a mostly positive reception.
-Critics and players alike have praised Sylvando for his gameplay utility as well as his personality, with some commentators citing Sylvando as their favorite character from the game, and as a good example of a heroic LGBT character in fictional media despite the fact he is not explicitly confirmed to be LGBT in any appearances.
+Critics and players alike have praised Sylvando for his gameplay utility as well as his personality, with some commentators citing Sylvando as their favorite character from the game, and as a good example of a heroic LGBT character in fictional media despite not being explicitly confirmed as LGBT in any of his appearances.